Oldbergamot/SpaceInvader_OO/README.md

   You have 3 lifes, if you are hit you loose one and the current wave starts over You loose your 3 lifes it's game over
   There's in total 9 waves.
-Each wave is more powerfull than the last one You win when you've defeated the 9 waves. //not yet implemted
+Each wave is more powerfull than the last one You win when you've defeated the 9 waves.

+  Feedbacks are welcomed.

+  Enjoy!